JochCool/minesweeper-bot/README.md

 * `!ping` — displays my heartbeat ping.

 ## Other info
 My creator is @JochCool#1314.
-If you have any questions or other remarks, you can DM him.
+If you have any questions or other remarks, you can DM him, or join my Discord support server: https://discord.gg/PCxZrrZ.
 You can submit bug reports and feature requests on the GitHub page.
 Note: sometimes you might not get a response from me when you run a command.
 Then that's probably because I'm temporarily offline, in which case please DM JochCool so he can fix it.